Joint mortgage after separation: what are my rights?

 If your ex-partner stops paying their share on a joint mortgage, and their name is on the mortgage product, then the first thing you should do is contact your lender and explain the situation.
 All parties on a mortgage are liable for the debt owed.
 Lenders tend to show leniency in such situations and may even be willing to lower the monthly repayments or switch you to an interest-only mortgage for a brief period.

-Doing so will then mean you can take legal and financial advice, either through Citizens Advice or your own solicitor about the next steps.
+Doing so will then mean you can take legal and financial advice about the next steps, either through Citizens Advice or your own solicitor.

 If your ex-partner is not listed on the mortgage and stops paying their share, they are not legally liable.
 Remember that if you are married and your partner isn’t listed on the product, they may still be entitled to some of the property after separation.